ArjanCodes/examples/pulumi/README.md

-# Introduction
+## Introduction

 Have you heard of Infrastructure-as-Code?
 Today I'm going to talk about what it is and give you a few examples of how to use it.
 Will infrastructure-as-code change Devops forever?
 I have some thoughts about that.
 And a pretty crazy idea as well.

 I'm going to use Pulumi, which is an infrastructure-as-code platform, to create a cloud application.
 They're also the sponsor of this video, I'll talk more about them in a minute.
-But first, let's take a look at the example.
+But first, let's take a look at a code example.

-# Example
+## Example

 I'm going to use an example I've shown in a previous video.
 This is a simple API for retrieving information about YouTube channels.
 There's a Docker file that you can use to build and run this locally.